Learning to Extract Rational Evidence via Reinforcement Learning for Retrieval-Augmented Generation

-where $o_{r}$, $o_{e}$, and $o_{f}$ represent the outputs conditioned on the rationale, rational evidence, and full context, respectively; $r$ and $e$ denote the rationale and rational evidence, respectively; $\bcancel{*}$ denotes the hard knowledge token mask during input.
-It is worth mentioning that we also generate the output $o_{f}$ conditioned on the \underline{f}ull context as introducing $o_{f}$\, into\, optimization\, can\, facilitate\, convergence.
+where $o_{r}$, $o_{e}$, and $o_{f}$ represent the outputs conditioned on the rationale, rational evidence, and full context, respectively; $\bcancel{*}$ denotes the hard masking during input.
+Note that we also generate the output $o_{f}$ conditioned on the \underline{f}ull context, since introducing $o_{f}$ into optimization can facilitate convergence.